zzbo/customize-cra-eslint/README.md

 ```

 ## Usage
-- add configuration file `config-overrides.js` at the root of your project.
+- Add and edit configuration file `config-overrides.js` at the root of your project.
-- add customize-cra config content as following:
+- Add or update customize-cra config content as following:
 ```js
 const { override } = require('customize-cra');
 const eslintConfigOverrides = require('customize-cra-eslint');